facebookresearch/detectron2/README.md

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >

-Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.
+Detectron2 is Facebook AI Research's it is a next generation software system that implements state-of-the-art object detection algorithms.
 It is a ground-up rewrite of the previous version, [Detectron](https://github.com/facebookresearch/Detectron/),